-There is no coinsurance. copay, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+There is no coinsurance, copay, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

-There is no coinsurance. copay, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+20% coinsurance for Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit (based on the Medicare allowable amount).

-Screening for lung cancer with low dose computed
+Screening for lung cancer with low dose computed tomography (LDCT)

-tomography (LDCT)